CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Defensive (Advantage) (no victory levels)

 This is when a character purely focuses on defending themselves.
 No victory levels can be achieved for the round by the defender.
-Applies both to Combat Rolls, and Dodge Rolls if declared.
+Applies both to Combat Rolls and Dodge Rolls if declared.
 Can not be applied while a player can not fully focus on defending themselves (Staggered, getting up from being Prone, Off Guard, Dashing, etc.)

 ## Ranged vs Melee (Disadvantage)